 Family stories led me to become a writer.
 Stories about the ones who came to Texas from Mississippi and Hines, Georgia, before that, and Wayne County, North Carolina, before that.
 Or Murfreesboro, Tennessee, from Lancaster County, Pennsylvania, where my 10th great-grandfather built a presbyterian church identical to the one he and his sons had left behind in Omagh, Northern Ireland.
 He and my just-as-many-times great-grandmother and their family are buried in that churchyard in Paradise, Lancaster County.
 Their farmland was beside the church.
 I heard the clip-clop of an Amish farmer’s horse and wagon on the other side of their headstones on the day I discovered them.
 In that churchyard, I had found a sense of connection.
 I knew who and where I had come from.

 Acting classes taught me about writing and storytelling.
 Soon I was in writing workshops at CCNY and Brooklyn College.
 I wrote novels.
 Novel #3 was finally published, Square Dance.
 The nearest one to my own story, the mythology of rural Texas farm and small town life that had been passed down to me.

 Once Square Dance was published, the producers who optioned it for film let me have a go at writing the adaptation.
 That script led to more screenplays for several independent films and a slew of movies for television, including The Interrogation of Michael Crowe, which earned a Peabody Award.
 I taught writing at Drexel University in Philadelphia and finally became a tenured professor at Kutztown University of Pennsylvania.

-Now I live in the southwest of England and Central Florida, where I’m working on a novel about artists married to artists, and the ways they affect the work and life of each other.
+Now I live in the southwest of England and Central Florida, where I’m working on a novel set in Texas during the Dust Bowl years.